 Stephanie Rose Tranchemontagne, LCSW

-Stephanie Rose received her Master’s Degree in Social Work from University of Southern Maine.
+Stephanie Rose received her Master of Social Work degree from University of Southern Maine.
 She uses an integrative approach to treatment, drawing from many different therapeutic modalities with an emphasis on strength-based work.
 Stephanie works with individual clients as well as facilitating our Intensive Outpatient Program.
 Her previous professional experience includes working with individuals with traumatic brain injury, adults with intellectual disabilities, and individuals with substance abuse and addiction issues.
 Stephanie is also a level II trained EMDR therapist.

 Sonya Theriault, LMSW-CC

-Sonya received both her Bachelor’s and Master’s Degrees in social work from the University of Southern Maine.
+Sonya received both her Bachelor of Arts degree and Master of Social Work degree from the University of Southern Maine.
 She uses an integrative-based approach with a focus on mindfulness.
 Sonya works with both individual clients and in a group setting in our Intensive Outpatient Program.
 She has been trained in Nonviolent Communication, Acceptance Commitment Therapy, and Emotional Freedom Techniques.
 Sonya believes that building self-compassion and acceptance are key components to recovery and wellness, and she works with clients to nurture and build these practices.